blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 ## 12. Summary

 The corporate energy team that used to stall at the 50-store pilot now has a fleet-wide view: compressor apparent kWh per window, door-open seconds, temperature drift against a setpoint they configure from a browser.
-One cellular SKU, three sensors, and a field tech who never has to ask anyone for a WiFi password — and the outlier box running double the compressor-hours of its peers shows up on a dashboard instead of in next month's utility bill.
+One cellular SKU, three sensors, and a field tech who never has to ask anyone for a WiFi password.
+And the outlier box running double the compressor-hours of its peers shows up on a dashboard instead of in next month's utility bill.